 The brain then tells the muscles to respond, but not in the way we would expect, and we see things like gagging, spitting food out, stuffing food, and more.
 Ultimately, we see an exaggerated negative response and strong food preferences or aversions.

 Sensory food aversion is not recognized as a formal diagnosis.
 However, it is generally recognized as a condition by providers based on a child’s interactions with foods.

-At this time Sensory Processing Disorder (SPD) is also not a stand-alone diagnosis, although many health care providers acknowledge it as one.
-It refers to a general condition where the brain has trouble receiving and responding to information that come through the senses.
-Essentially the response is the same as sensory food aversion, but it can be related to inputs that are not food, such as clothing tags, loud sounds, teeth brushing, etc. A response to these inputs is seen as excessive or outsized for the input.
+Essentially, the response is the same as sensory food aversion, but it can be related to inputs that are not food, such as clothing tags, loud sounds, teeth brushing, etc. A response to these inputs is seen as excessive or outsized.
 One sense can be affected or multiple and a child can be over or under sensitive.

 Oral Motor Difficulty versus Sensory Food Aversion

-Oral-motor challenges can result from lack of muscle control or coordination, pain in the mouth or throat, dental problems, or physical differences in mouth structure.
-If you have concerns about your child’s reaction to foods, it’s important to bring your concern to your pediatrician so you can be referred to speech therapist to help.
+Oral-motor difficulty can result from lack of muscle control or coordination, pain in the mouth or throat, dental problems, or physical differences in mouth structure.
+If you have concerns about your child’s ability to chew or swallow, it’s important to bring them to your child’s pediatrician.

 Negative Associations versus Sensory Food Aversion

 Another reason a child could be avoiding certain categories of foods is due to negative associations.
 When a child routinely experiences pain, discomfort, or stress while eating, they start to form negative associations with eating, even if the actual food is enjoyable.

 Once that association is formed, children can continue to avoid foods, even after resolution of the problem.
 For this reason, many parents don’t even realize that a negative association of the past could be making eating difficult now.